-Expect a warm welcome, unique insights and a wealth of wonderfully authentic experiences during your two week tailor-made tour to northern India – from high tea in an ornate palace and culinary masterclasses, to tours of ancient temples with knowledgeable guides and meeting local school children as they learn.
+Expect a warm welcome, unique insights and a wealth of wonderfully authentic experiences during your two week tailor-made itinerary to northern India – from high tea in an ornate palace and culinary masterclasses, to itineraries of ancient temples with knowledgeable guides and meeting local school children as they learn.

 In Amritsar, view the “Put to Bed” night ceremony of the holy scripture Guru Granth Sahib at the Golden Temple

 Head to Jaipur’s famed City Palace for high tea within the private quarters of the Maharaja of Jaipur

 Give back to the communities you visit with a trip to the SOS Children’s Village in Jaipur and a local school in Deogarh